Oct 13, 2025

 Exploring the Eramosa Karst

-I have to say that the most recent visit to Eramosa Karst Conservation Area in Stoney Creek was unplanned, but I found it an interesting place.
+Visiting the Eramosa Karst Conservation Area in Stoney Creek was unplanned, but I admit I found it an interesting place.
 I knew next to nothing about karsts before coming here.

 I guess before I go on about some of the karst features like caves, sinking streams and dry valleys, I might as well tell you that I did not enter any one of them.